panchishin/neuralnet/README.md

 	return ! equalEnough
 }
 ```
 If **filterTraining** returns true then the data will pass the filter and go on to train the neural net.
-If **filterTraining** returns fals then the data will be blocked.
+If **filterTraining** returns false then the data will be blocked.  **NOTE** There are much better ways of preventing over-fitting which are not covered in this basic npm module!

 ### neuralnet.clone( )
 Use *.clone* if you want another NeuralNet based on the configuration and learning of an existing NeuralNet.
 This allows you to take a snapshot of a NeuralNet after some training and explore what would happen if it received different training without modifying the original.